Coyote, Dog, or …?

 Some foot structures and uses vary between animal families, yet the same principles of track formation apply across all families because track formation always follows the same rules of physics.
-In a similar way, reading the tracks is essentially the same across most animal families (there are exceptions), however it’s a little different for each foot structure.
+In a similar way, reading the tracks is essentially the same across most animal families (there are exceptions).

 Bovidae – Bison, Goats, Muskox, and Sheep